bigsql/pgtsql/README.md

 * IF statements do not need to be closed by END IF's
 * Temporary tables are automagic if the table name has a # prefix

+## History of project
+This project was originally part of an OpenSCG  PostgreSQL distribution call tPostgres that fizzled about seven years ago.
+Five years ago Jim Mlodgenski ported it as a standalone extension for PG95 BigSQL.
+Earlier in 2019 Denis Lussier upgraded it to suport PG 9.6 & PG 10.
+Now Korry Douglas is working to get it running properly with PG 11 (including support for stored procedures instead of just stored functions) and then PG 12.

 ## Installation
 Use the BigSQL command line to install PostgreSQL 10 and then the pgtsql extension